newfrontab/nuxt-login-demo/README.md

 ## Jest or Cypress tests

-    == Login ==
+    == Sign in ==
-    # Should have unclickable "login" button if no credentials are filled in.
+    # Should have unclickable "Sign in" button if no credentials are filled in.
     # Should display error on invalid credentials.
     # Should navigate to "create account" on link click.